 - Manipulating data so it conforms to various requirements

 Data is cleaned-up from so many different angles.
 We shall discuss those techniques one by one.
-In our this post we shall confine our analysis only in removing duplicate rows.
+In this post, we shall confine our analysis only in removing duplicate rows.

 Remove Duplicate Rows in Excel

 Your data may have duplicate rows, whatever the reasons.
 Most of the time, you need to eliminate the duplicate rows.
 In old days, removing duplicate data was a manual task- although removal works could be done with advanced techniques.
 But with the Remove Duplicates command, removing duplication is now an easy job.
 Remove Duplicates command was introduced in Excel 2007.

 Now, see the following image.
 You will find that there are some duplicate rows in the column.
 We shall remove the duplicate ones.

 Select any cell of column A in your sample file.
 Then choose Data ➪ Data Tools ➪ Remove Duplicates.
 The Remove Duplicates dialog box will appear, see the following image.

 The Remove Duplicates dialog box lists all the columns in your data range or table.
 Place check marks on the columns that you want to add in the duplicate search.
 Generally, you will want to add all the columns and it is the default.
 Click OK, and Excel clean-out the duplicate rows, and a message will be showed to let you know how many duplicate rows have been removed.

 Excel does not give you chance to change your mind.
 But if you want to undo your actions you can do it by clicking the Undo Button in the Quick Access toolbar or just pressing CTRL + Z.

 When duplicate rows are found, the first row is kept and subsequent duplicate rows are deleted.